 The Network work programme comprises of a wide range of benchmarking projects on topics of interest to all members, together with projects aimed at the more specific interests of our four sectors; commissioning, community, acute and mental health.

-Whilst the work programme is decided by the Network Steering Group, extensive consultation takes place with the sector Reference Groups and directly with members on the topics to be included in the programme.
-Any individual member can suggest a topic for inclusion in the future work programme by emailing Ashley Spencer.
+Whilst the work programme is decided by the Network Steering Group, extensive consultation takes place with the sector based Reference Groups and with members on the topics to be included in the programme.
+Any individual member can suggest a topic for inclusion in the work programme by contacting Lindsey Ashley.